KiiPlatform/ebisu/tio/README.md

 #### Delay callback

-In some situation progam needs to wait for speicified period of time to avoid the loop runs too fast or making too many requests to servers, etc.
+In some situation program needs to wait for speicified period of time to avoid the loop runs too fast or making too many requests to servers, etc.

 `tio` needs abstraction with callbacks since the way varies in different environments.